U.S. urges allies to think twice before joining China-led bank

 "If all goes smoothly, France, Italy and Germany could formally become founding members of the AIIB two weeks after," it said.

-Luxembourg’s Finance Ministry also confirmed the country, a big financial center, has applied to be a founding member of the $50 billion AIIB.
+Luxembourg’s Finance Ministry also confirmed the country, a big financial centre, has applied to be a founding member of the $50 billion AIIB.

 The AIIB was launched in Beijing last year to spur investment in Asia in transport, energy, telecommunications and other infrastructure.
 It was seen as a rival to the Western-dominated World Bank and the Asian Development Bank.
 China has said it will use the best practices of those institutions.